 The brighter period of the year lasts for 3.3 months, from May 11 to August 21, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is July 17, with an average of 7.1 kWh.
+The brightest month of the year in Penticton is July, with an average of 7.0 kWh.

 The darker period of the year lasts for 3.7 months, from October 24 to February 15, with an average daily incident shortwave energy per square meter below 2.2 kWh.
-The darkest day of the year is December 23, with an average of 1.0 kWh.
+The darkest month of the year in Penticton is December, with an average of 1.0 kWh.

 For the purposes of this report, the geographical coordinates of Penticton are 49.481 deg latitude, -119.586 deg longitude, and 1,165 ft elevation.